-Sony Alpha E-Mount Vario-Tessar T* FE 16-35mm f/4.0 ZA OSS Zoom Lens with Lens Hood, Caps & Pouch
+Sony Alpha E-Mount Sonnar T* FE 55mm f/1.8 ZA Lens with Lens Hood, Caps, Pouch & Original Box

-Aspherical lens design dramatically reduces spherical aberration while also reducing lens size and weight.
-Spherical aberration is a slight misalignment of the light rays projected on the image plane, caused by differences in refraction in conventional spherical lenses which degrade image quality in large-aperture lenses.
-Specially shaped "aspherical" elements near the diaphragm restore alignment of light rays at the image plane, maintaining high sharpness and contrast even at maximum aperture and can also be used at other points in the optical path to reduce distortion.
-Well-designed aspherical elements often requires complex glass molding technology, but can reduce the total number of elements required, thus reducing overall size and weight.
+Aspherical lens elements - Spherical aberration is a slight misalignment of light rays projected on the image plane by a simple spherical lens, caused by differences in refraction at different points on the lens.
+That misalignment can degrade image quality in large-aperture lenses.
+The solution is to use one or more specially shaped "aspherical" elements near the diaphragm to restore alignment at the image plane, maintaining high sharpness and contrast even at maximum aperture.
+Aspherical elements can also be used at other points in the optical path to reduce distortion.
+Well designed aspherical elements can reduce the total number of elements required, thus reducing overall lens size and weight.

-Only the middle groups of the optical system move to achieve focus, so the overall length of the lens does not change when focusing.
-Other important benefits include fast autofocusing and a short minimum focusing distance.
-Also, the filter thread at the front of the lens does not rotate, which is convenient when using a polarizing filter.
+Internal focusing - Only the middle groups of the optical system are moved to achieve focusing, which leaves the total length of the lens intact.
+Benefits include fast autofocusing and a short minimum focusing distance.
+Also, the filter thread at the front of the lens does not rotate, which is convenient if you're using a polarizing filter.

 Circular Aperture - In general, if an aperture uses 7 or 9 aperture blades, then the shape of the aperture becomes a 7-sided or 9-sided polygon as the aperture is made smaller.
 However, this has a certain undesirable effect in that the defocusing of point light sources appears polygonal and not circular.
 Alpha lenses overcome this problem through a unique design that keeps the aperture almost perfectly circular from its wide-open setting to when it is closed by 2 stops.
 Smoother, more natural defocusing can be obtained as a result. (less)